 Are you a fan of tray ceilings?
 I have to be honest, I am not.
-So, in the midst of this master bedroom makeover, I am currently knee deep in, I knew my number one goal was to make sure the tray ceiling blended in with the rest of the ceiling.
+So, in the midst of this master bedroom makeover, I knew my number one goal was to make sure the tray ceiling blended in with the rest of the ceiling.
 The last thing I wanted to do was draw the eye to it.
 Kinda funny, because now it’s the focal point of this room.
 And I absolutely love it!!

 How to Install Carsiding

 First, you have a couple decisions to make…